When you’re choosing between

 Variable scoping in switch vs if/else

 if/else blocks create lexical scopes for let and const.
 A switch shares one scope across all case blocks, so declaring the same block-scoped variable name in multiple case blocks will error.
-The usual fix is to wrap each case block in braces:
+Wrap each case block in braces to scope variables locally:

 const status = 'active';